-Individuals Qualifying or Qualified in Other Areas Individuals who are in the process of qualifying as an inspector under IMC 1245, or IMC 1246 may also qualify as a fuel facility inspector.
+Individuals Qualifying or Qualified in Other Areas Other than those Assigned as Fuel Facility Senior Resident Inspectors (commonly referred to as cross qualification).
+Individuals who are in the process of qualifying as an inspector under IMC 1245, or IMC 1246 may also qualify as a fuel facility inspector.
 In such cases, previous equivalent training requirements that are common to the two programs need not be repeated and credit for similar training will be indicated in the fuel facility inspector qualification journal.
-Individuals who have previously qualified as an inspector under IMC 1245 or may also qualify as a fuel facility inspector.
-Completion of the SGs and course requirements identified in the signature sheet shown in Attachment 3 of this IMC, will constitute completion of the fuel facility inspector qualification requirements for those individuals who are already qualified inspectors.
-Completion of the Attachment 3 requirements will be certified by the appropriate NMSS or NSIR Branch Chief or the Director, Division of 05.03 Final Qualification Activity
+Individuals who have previously qualified as an inspector under IMC 1245 or IMC 1246, may also qualify as a fuel facility inspector.
+Completion of the study guides (SGs) and course requirements identified in the signature sheet shown in Attachment 3 of this IMC, will constitute completion of the fuel facility inspector qualification requirements for those individuals who are already qualified inspectors.
+Completion of the Attachment 3 requirements will be certified by the appropriate NMSS or NSIR Branch Chief or the Director, Division of Fuels, Radiological Safety, and Security.
+The inspector’s immediate supervisor should work with the individuals to identify a plan for completing cross qualification to ensure that the inspector moves beyond basic quals to full qualification in a reasonable time frame.

+Independent Inspection.
+Prior to inspecting independently at a fuel cycle facility, the cross qualifying inspector shall be certified in accordance with IMC 1247.
+As general guidance, an inspector who is cross qualifying as a fuel facility inspector from another inspection area business line is expected to already possess basic inspection knowledge, skills, and abilities.
+However, the inspector is anticipated to need to gain proficiency in areas such as fuel cycle specifics and technology and the technical area that the inspector is cross qualifying in (e.g., IMC 1247, Appendices C and D) prior to inspecting independently.
+The inspector’s immediate supervisor should work with them to identify a plan for completing cross qualification in accordance with Attachment 3, to ensure that the inspector moves beyond basic quals to full qualification in a reasonable time frame.

+Cross Qualification of Individuals Assigned as Fuel Facility Senior Resident Inspectors.
+Senior Resident Inspectors (SRIs) are assigned to Category I fuel facilities.
+Due to the size and uniqueness of the fuel facility resident inspector program, there is no specific qualification appendix required for newly assigned resident inspectors.
+However, IMC 1247, Appendix C1, contains the additional SG(s) required for resident inspectors.
+Newly assigned SRIs who are not IMC 1247 qualified but were previously fully-qualified under other inspector qualification programs, will use the cross-qualification process in accordance with Attachment 3.
+The new SRI is qualified to perform independent inspections as assigned by the immediate supervisor.
+The SRI’s immediate supervisor should work with them to identify a plan for completing cross qualification in a reasonable time frame (typically not to exceed 18 months).
+An effective turnover period occurs as described in IMC 2600, Appendix C, “Fuel Cycle Resident Inspection Program.”

+05.03 Final Qualification Activity

 Inspector Qualification Board.
 The inspector qualification board is used to evaluate how well an individual can integrate and apply inspector competencies to field situations.
 Upon completion of all requirements identified in the Inspector Qualification Journals, an inspector qualification board will be conducted to confirm the individual has the necessary KSAs to independently conduct the prescribed NRC inspections.
 The list of KSAs to be assessed by the board is contained in Attachment 2, “Inspector Competencies.”